 Increase officer awareness on institutional racism/implicit bias/cultural competency and de-escalation.
 Mental health trauma and crisis training

-The wellness and safety of our officers is critical not only to themselves, their co-workers, and the department but also to public safety
+Ensure the wellness and safety of our officers as it is critical not only to themselves, their co-workers, and the department but also to public safety